glowing-sea/simpost/Report.md

 Location: Database/UserDAO, Database/UserDAOImpl
 <br>
 <br>
+In our group, we have 2 people make the frontend and 2 for backend.
+With this design pattern, the people who making the front end can directly use the function in DAO interface and do not need to worry about how data in store in detail.
+For example, The frontend people can use easily `addPost`, `getPost` whenever they need.
+Even through the `addPost` is still developing, the frontend people can clearly know in advanced what function they can use to retrieve and store data into the database, In this way, both frontend and backend people can work concurrently. <br><br>
+In addition, if our database is changed in the future, e.g. from SQLite to MySQL, we only need to make a new DAO class that implementing our DAO interface, The frontend people can still use all the function in the DAO interface when making their activities. <br><br>

-Reason: In this section of the app, we want to store the information of each user and each post in our database, and allow users to access a particular part of the database that we provide them, yet hide deeper information.
+Also, as we want to store the information of each user and each post in our database, and allow users to access a particular part of the database that we provide them, yet hide deeper information.
 The DAO design pattern is the best tool for this, since it allows us to give users the access to some information, while keeping the rest hidden.